Skip to main content

 The Benefits of Workers Compensation Insurance

-For example, if a worker falls from a ladder and injures their back, workers comp can pay for their hospital bills and a portion of their missed income.
+For example, if a worker falls from a ladder and injures their back, workers comp may pay for their hospital bills and a portion of their missed income.

 Without workers comp, an injured employee could sue you, which could cost you a lot of money and damage your reputation.
-Workers comp can help protect you from these lawsuits by providing legal defense and settlement costs.
+Workers comp may help address these lawsuits by providing legal defense and settlement costs.
 Workers comp is also legally required in New York State for businesses with employees.

 The cost of workers comp depends on several factors, such as the number of employees and the type of work they do.
 Your total payroll and whether you choose to cover yourself as the owner also determine the premium cost.